Aya-Ahmed-Behzad/timeSeries-visualizer/README.md

 These box plots help visualize the distribution of page views both by year and by month, revealing any trends or seasonal variations in the data.
 ![box plot](box_plot.png)

-- Year-wise Box Plot (Trend)
+- Year-wise Box Plot (Trend):
 This plot illustrates the distribution of page views for each year, providing insights into yearly trends and anomalies.

-- Month-wise Box Plot (Seasonality)
+- Month-wise Box Plot (Seasonality):
 This plot shows how page views are distributed by month, highlighting any seasonal variations in traffic.

 ## Installation

 To run this project :
-- Install the necessary dependencies:
+Install the necessary dependencies:

 ```bash
 pip install -r requirements.txt
 ```
-- run main.py which will run the unit tests and generate the visualizations.
+run main.py which will run the unit tests and generate the visualizations.
 ```bash
 python main.py
 ```